nimarion/promcord/README.md

 ```
 3. Modify the provisioning/datasources/automatic.yml file and change the `access` value to `proxy` AND change the `url` value to `http://prometheus:9090`.
 4. Download the [prometheus.yml](prometheus.yml) file to your current directory.
+5. Rename the `docker-compose.yml.prodsample` to `docker-compose.yml`.
-5. Rename docker-compose.yml.sample to docker-compose.yml (The .sample compose file will contain links in order for Grafana and Prometheus to talk to each other)
+6. Rename docker-compose.yml.sample to docker-compose.yml (The .sample compose file will contain links in order for Grafana and Prometheus to talk to each other)
-6. Run the Docker App with `docker-compose up -d`
+7. Run the Docker App with `docker-compose up -d`
-7. Navigate to http://ip_address:80 to access Grafana.
-Follow [this](https://grafana.com/docs/guides/getting_started/) guide to configure your Grafana server - you will need to add Prometheus as your datasource.
-For the Prometheus datasource settings, use `http://prometheus:9090` as the URL and `Server` as the Access.
+8. Navigate to http://ip_address:80 to access Grafana.
+Follow [this](https://grafana.com/docs/guides/getting_started/) guide to configure your Grafana server.
+Prometheus will be added as a datasource in Grafana automatically.
-8. That's it!
+9. That's it!
 To simplify the creation of Grafana Dashboards, you can download a ready-made dashboard [here](grafana.json) to [import it into Grafana](https://grafana.com/docs/grafana/latest/reference/export_import/)
-8. It is recommended you use Nginx and [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) to the Grafana instance for production use.
+10. It is recommended you use Nginx and [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) to the Grafana instance for production use.
 Simply change docker-compose.yml Grafana ports from `80:3000` to `3000:3000`, then reverse proxy to http://localhost:3000 in the Nginx configuration.

 ### Developer Installation